MekaGem/diligent-engine-tutorial/README.md

 The same goes for CMake - [official website](https://cmake.org/download/).

 To install Conan with Python >= 3.5 you can simply get it via the `pip` by running `pip install conan` or instead following the [official documentation](https://docs.conan.io/en/latest/installation.html) to use some other method.

+**_By default, Conan will create `.conan` cache directory in your user's home directory.
-**You can also specify the location where the `.conan` caches directory will be created by setting environment variable `CONAN_USER_HOME` see [reference](https://docs.conan.io/en/latest/reference/env_vars.html#conan-user-home).
+You can also specify the location where the `.conan` cache directory will be created by setting the environment variable `CONAN_USER_HOME` see [reference](https://docs.conan.io/en/latest/reference/env_vars.html#conan-user-home).
-This may be useful if you have another `.conan` cache and don't want to interfere with it.**
+This may be useful if you want to avoid any conflicts with existing cache._**

 Now you can download this repo either by using git
 ```